-The Head Teacher/ Principal will report annually on Safeguarding activity and progress within the School/Educational setting to the Governing Body.
+The Head Teacher will report annually on Safeguarding activity and progress within the Federation to the Governing Body.

 An appointed Designated Safeguarding Lead will complete the S175 Safeguarding Audit and with an Action Plan which will be used to report on Safeguarding activity and progress.
+We will include our safeguarding Link Governor in this activity.

 A copy of which will be submitted to the CPM for Schools / Education settings at Derbyshire County Council.
-This will be held on file & reported to the Derbyshire Safeguarding Children's Board.
+This will be held on file & reported to the Derby City and Derbyshire Safeguarding Children's partnership.

-The Head Teacher/Principal should report any significant issues to the Chair of the Governing Body that may have an impact on Safeguarding in the School/Educational setting and using the processes with the Local Authority to report.
+The Head Teacher should report any significant issues to the Chair of the Governing Body that may have an impact on Safeguarding in the School/Educational setting and using the processes with the Local Authority to report.